 BA: Absolutely.
-Now as a form as a former Mormon you would understand that.
+Now as a former Mormon you would understand that.

 BA: I felt definitely called.
-I felt definitely called.
 There was just no alternative.
 I had to do this.
-So, one day I got on the train from Venice to Zagreb, and at each stop along the way it became more and more clear that I was the only woman on the on the train, that we were going into a war zone, that I was a suspicious character.
-Even though, you know the hardest— actually the hardest question for me was what am I going to wear?
-You know, what am I going to wear at the war?
-You know?
+So, one day I got on the train from Venice to Zagreb, and at each stop along the way it became more and more clear that I was the only woman on the train, that we were going into a war zone, that I was a suspicious character.
+Even though, you know the hardest question for me was what am I going to wear?
+What am I going to wear at the war?
 And I thought, well I want to be very respectful of the people I meet, so I decided I would dress as well as I could, like some of my best teaching clothes.
-Whatever.

 …my disbelief snapped into belief and the instant that it did, I saw that I needed to stop this.
 This is how it started for me.
 I needed to stop these rapes, these rape camps.
 It didn’t occur to me that I couldn’t.
 So the question was what do I do now?

-I’ve got to tell you, war, I learned is actually— there’s something attractive about it because it makes everything very clear.
-You know when you’re busy surviving, you don’t have time for a lot of neuroses, although it creates neuroses later.
+I’ve got to tell you, war, I learned— there’s something attractive about it because it makes everything very clear.
+When you’re busy surviving, you don’t have time for a lot of neuroses, although it creates neuroses later.
 Anyway, that’s one of the secrets of war.
-You know, it’s very dangerous that way.
-I remember, I’ve been essentially a pacifist all my life, but one day I was in Sarajevo, and this was just after the war had ended, and it was kind of a scary place because there was a lot of anger and disaster and trauma, and you never knew who was going to explode or whatever.
-I’ll never forget how, when I saw an UN sort of armored car I felt, “Oh thank goodness.”
+It’s very dangerous that way.
+I’ve been essentially a pacifist all my life, but one day I was in Sarajevo, and this was just after the war had ended, and it was kind of a scary place because there was a lot of anger and disaster and trauma, and you never knew who was going to explode or whatever.
+I’ll never forget how, when I saw a UN armored car I felt, “Oh thank goodness.”
 You know, I was grateful.
 So that’s another story.
-War itself creates this world that is different from daily life in peacetime now.
-So, actually, maybe that’s an answer to you.
-Yeah, more than an answer to your question: how did I find out about it, and what did I do?
+War itself creates this world that is different from daily life in peacetime.
+So maybe that’s an answer to your question: how did I find out about it, and what did I do?

 AA: Is it divided into envelope one, envelope two, envelope three?